anshul1311/anshul1311/README.md

 1. Fork the project from github
 2. Open project as a maven project
 3. Goto Terminal and open the project directory
-4. Run below command
+4. Run below command if running in headless mode

+mvn clean install -DheadlessRun=Y

+5. Run below command if running in non headless mode

-mvn clean install
+mvn clean install -DheadlessRun=N

-This will run the project

 Points to Remember: